speudusa/csharp-web-development-wiki/Lesson-15-(SQL-Part-2).md

 ## Large Group Time (Instructor)

-### Class 15 Topics That Require Careful Attention
+### Lesson 15 Topics That Require Careful Attention

 1. Review one-to-many relationships, and provide some practical, real-life examples.
     1. The book references one-to-one and many-to-many relationships but does not go into detail.
 Provide some scenarios and examples for situations that use these relationships.